uncomfyhalomacro/bunny/README.md

 ## Inspiration

 The inspiration around the project is from [Boot.dev](https://boot.dev)'s static site generator in Python.
-I build this project out of curiosity of the Hare programming language.
+I am building this project out of curiosity of the Hare programming language.
 I already made a project in Hare but I miss the language so here we are.